jocelync-invisible/icu-length-of-stay-prediction/README.md

 ### 2. Bayesian Neural Network (BNN)

 Bayesian Neural Networks (BNNs) are a type of neural network that applies Bayesian inference to learn a probability distribution over its weights.
 Unlike traditional neural networks, which rely on fixed point estimates, BNNs account for uncertainty in its parameters and produces probabilistic predictions.
-This allows for a more robust predictions, specifically in cases with small datasets or noisy data.
+This allows for more robust predictions, specifically in cases with small datasets or noisy data.

 For this analysis, we chose to implement a BNN in addition to a Bayesian linear regression to enhance the robustness of our ICU LOS predictions.
 Given the limited size of our dataset, a BNN offers a solution by mitigating overfitting, improving generalization, and providing meaningful uncertainty estimates, making it a suitable choice for this predictive modeling task.